DavidBSauer/OGT_prediction/README.md

 # OGT_prediction
-Scripts for calculating features, regression, and prediction of prokaryotic Optimal Growth Temperatures (OGTs)
+Scripts for calculating features from genomic sequences, multiple linear regression of those features to the originating species' Optimal Growth Temperatures (OGT), and prediction of a species' OGT using those linear regression models.

 ## Requirements
-Requires: Python3, BioPython, Numpy, SciPy, Sklearn, MatPlotLib, MatPlotLib-Venn, BCBio-GFF, tqdm, tRNAscan-SE, Bedtools, Barrnap, GeneMarkS
+Requires: Python3, BioPython, Numpy, SciPy, Sklearn, MatPlotLib, MatPlotLib-Venn, BCBio-GFF, tqdm, tRNAscan-SE, Bedtools, Barrnap, GeneMarkS.

 In practice, there is a bash script "Ubuntu_setup.bash" that will install everything except GeneMarkS automatically.
 (Tested on Ubuntu 18.04 LTS)
 Run as: